UtrechtUniversity/ricgraph/docs/ricgraph_containerized.md

 You can also use [Ricgraph Makefile](ricgraph_install_configure.md#ricgraph-makefile) targets.

-For other useful commands, read the comment section of the [Containerfile](../Containerfile).
+For other useful commands, read the comment section of the *Containerfile*.